Advertiser Disclosure

 Evaluate Financing and Incentives

-• Compare system purchase options: Homeowners may purchase solar panels upfront or spread out payments over time with a lease or loan.
-Be sure to confirm key details like fees, annual percentage rate (APR), payment schedule, and what ownership means when financing solar panels.
+• Compare system purchase options: Homeowners can pay for solar panels upfront or spread out payments over time with leases or loans.
+Be sure to confirm key details like annual percentage rate (APR), fees, payment schedule, and what ownership means when financing solar panels.

 Cost of Solar Installation in Broomfield

 In Broomfield, solar panels cost an average of $3,980 per kilowatt, with an average system size of 5.2 kilowatts.
 The typical Broomfield homeowner spends $14,586 on their solar array after federal tax refunds.
-An estimate from a local provider will factor in additional information reflecting your desired system's capacity, required preliminary work, panel type, and size.
+An estimate from a local provider will factor in additional information reflecting your desired system's required preliminary work, capacity, size, and panel type.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Broomfield Solar Incentives Guide